Inside: Learn facts on donating clutter so that you can make informed decisions on what to do with your unwanted stuff.

 While many people think their donated items end up directly in the hands of those in need, that isn’t the reality.
 Donating stuff isn’t so simple.

-In fact, you might be surprised to see just what happens to much of the stuff you drop off at donation facilities.
+In fact, you’d be surprised to see just what happens to the stuff you drop off at donation facilities.

 It’s important to know these facts on donating clutter so that you can make an informed decision on what to do with your unwanted items.